Mrs Patrick Campbell: Relationship with George Bernard Shaw

-In the late 1890s Campbell first became aware of George Bernard Shaw— the famous and feared dramatic critic for The Saturday Review—who lavishly praised her better performances and thoroughly criticised her lesser efforts.
-Shaw had already used her as inspiration for some of his plays before their first meeting in 1897 when he unsuccessfully tried to persuade "Mrs Pat" to play the role of Judith Anderson in the first production of his play The Devil's Disciple.
-Not until 1912, when they began negotiations for the London production of Pygmalion, did Shaw develop an infatuation for "Mrs Pat" that resulted in a passionate, yet unconsummated, love affair of mutual fascination and a legendary exchange of letters.
-It was Campbell who broke off the relationship although Shaw was about to direct her in Pygmalion.
-They remained friends in spite of the break-up and her subsequent marriage to George Cornwallis-West, but Shaw never again allowed her to originate any of the roles he had written with her in mind (e.g. Hesione Hushabye (Heartbreak House), the Serpent (Back to Methuselah), etc.).
-When Anthony Asquith was preparing to produce the 1938 film of Pygmalion, Shaw suggested Campbell for the role of Mrs Higgins, but she declined.
+In the late 1890s, Campbell first became aware of George Bernard Shaw – the famous and feared dramatic critic for The Saturday Review – who lavishly praised her better performances and thoroughly criticised her lesser efforts.
+Shaw had already used her as inspiration for some of his plays before their first meeting in 1897 when he unsuccessfully tried to persuade Campbell to play the role of Judith Anderson in the first production of his play The Devil's Disciple.
+Not until 1912, when they began negotiations for the London production of Pygmalion, did Shaw develop an infatuation for Campbell that resulted in a passionate, yet unconsummated, love affair of mutual fascination and a legendary exchange of letters.
+It was Campbell who broke off the relationship, although Shaw was about to direct her in Pygmalion.
+They remained friends in spite of the break-up and her subsequent marriage to George Cornwallis-West, but Shaw never again allowed her to originate any of the roles he had written with her in mind (e.g. Hesione Hushabye in Heartbreak House, the Serpent in Back to Methuselah, etc.).
+When Anthony Asquith was preparing to produce the 1938 film of Pygmalion, Shaw suggested Campbell for the role of Mrs. Higgins, but she declined.

 In later years, Shaw refused to allow the impoverished Campbell to publish or sell any of their letters except in heavily edited form, for fear of upsetting his wife Charlotte Payne-Townshend and the possible harm that the letters might cause to his public image.
 Most of the letters were not published until 1952, two years after Shaw's death.

 Famous quotes

-Campbell was infamous for her sharp wit.
-Her best-known remark, uttered upon hearing about a male homosexual relationship, was "My dear, I don't care what they do, so long as they don't do it in the street and frighten the horses," although this remark has been attributed to others as well.
+Campbell was known for her sharp wit.
+Her best-known remark, uttered upon hearing about a male homosexual relationship, was, “My dear, I don’t care what they do, so long as they don’t do it in the street and frighten the horses” (although this remark has been attributed to others as well).

 At a dinner in the United States, she was seated next to a scientist who talked incessantly to her about ants.
-"They even have their own police force and army", he enthused.
-"No navy?" she replied.
+“They even have their own police force and army”, he enthused.
+“No navy?” she replied.